 After ringing the door bell, the gate was open to us.
-A polite and timid maid walked us through the garden.
-At the door, Dona Lourdes awaited us.
-My parents were received with a warm welcome by their friend of many years, and I, after being kissed and hugged, escaped to see the backyard.
+A polite and timid maid walked us through the garden. the owner waited for us by the door.
+My parents were received with a warm welcome by Dona Lourdes, their friend of many years, and I, after being properly kissed and hugged, escaped to see the backyard.
 Immense buildings surrounded the property on all sides.
 The only allowed view was the sky above.
-But the sunlight was plenty for the decade-old-trees guarding the house.
-Fruits like Papaya, coffee and Jaboticaba (Myrciaria cauliflora) waited to ripen.
+The sunlight was still plenty for the decade-old-trees guarding the house.
+Fruits like Papaya, coffee and Jaboticaba (Myrciaria cauliflora) waited to get ripe.
 Orchids housed by trees, thanked the hospitality with splashes of color on each branch.
-Pots were carefully planted with herbs that were used as spices, as well as, medicine.
-The memory of my dad crushing Boldo for his eventual hangovers came right back to me, as I saw some Peumus boldus growing there.
+Pots were carefully planted with herbs that were used as spices as well as medicine.
+The memory of my daD crushing Boldo for his eventual hangovers came right back to me, as I saw some Peumus boldus growing there.